smurp/comunica-ldf-client/README.md

 for this experiment.

-... back to your regularly scheduled README
+_Now back to your regularly scheduled README ..._

 -----